 THE STRANGEST FANS AND RETIREMENT

 For sure you have heard the phrase “I’m the biggest fan of yours” a thousand times, but what’s the most surprising or strangest thing you’ve ever heard from a fan?

 B: Oh yeah, I tell you one: This is about five or six years ago, this is in Germany, my road manager comes and gives me this book a fan-made, it’s a diary, and I started opening it up.
 It was a girl who was writing a diary about me with pictures and stuff, maybe a hundred pages.
 I looked at the ink, and it was like dark reddish brown… The whole thing was written on her blood.
 I kept it.
 We always keep those things as evidence.
 In case something goes wrong… There has been some craziness over the years; some things are a bit too crazy… The new song “Crazy,” it’s exactly what it is.

 Are you still looking forward to taking the stage every night after doing this over 30 years?
 Don’t you ever get fed up of all this stuff?
 What will Blackie Lawless do after the really last WASP show on earth?

-Actually there are hardly any people in metal scene that has actually retired.
+In fact, there are hardly any people in the metal scene that has completely retired.
 Ozzy has quit maybe 10 times, there’s Jimmy Page, Tony Iommi and others still going on strong.
 What you think, what’s the reason for that?